pierre-vigier/Perl6-Math-Matrix/README.md

 ### condition

+Condition number of a matrix is L2 norm * L2 of inverted matrix.

     my $c = $matrix.condition( );

-    Condition number of a matrix is L2 norm * L2 of inverted matrix.

 Derivative Matrices
 -------------------

 ### transposed, alias T

-    returns a new, transposed Matrix, where rows became colums and vice versa.
+Returns a new, transposed Matrix, where rows became colums and vice versa.

     Math::Matrix.new([[1,2,3],[3,4,6]]).transposed